Stylback/home-server/README.md

 On your client, connect to the server and run `sudo nano /etc/ssh/sshd_config`.
 Search after the line with `PermitRootLogin`, uncomment and change it to `PermitRootLogin no`.
 Then search for `PasswordAuthentication`, uncomment and change it to `PasswordAuthentication no`.

-Finally, find the line with `Port 22`, uncomment and change it from 22 to another port of your choice (_just remember to change the port number for your alias to reflect this_).
+Finally, find the line with `Port 22`, uncomment and change it from 22 to [another](https://serverfault.com/questions/509294/what-are-valid-ports-to-use-for-ssh) port of your choice.
 Save and exit.
+Remember to change the port number for your alias to reflect your choice.

 __NOTE:__ Do __NOT__ close the terminal window!
 Until we know everything works, ensure that you have atleast one other terminal instance running that is connected to the server.
 If something was entered incorrectly in the configuration file you might lose access to the server!